brunogcpinheiro/developers-search/README.md

-# Developers Seach
+# Soccer Matches Seach

-Add and search developers around you.
+Add and search soccer matches around you.
 Just click in the map and add them!

 ### To test the project, just clone this repo and run: